A Human-in-the-Loop Confidence-Aware Failure Recovery Framework for Modular Robot Policies: Synthetic Simulation: Systematic Ablations

 \section{Synthetic Simulation: Systematic Ablations}

 We develop a synthetic module simulation to investigate how system and user variables affect module selector and querying algorithm performance (Secs. \ref{sec:module-selector}, \ref{sec:querying-algorithms}).
 Our simulation uses $N$ modules connected via a random module graph $G_M$, where modules are implemented as logic gates (AND/OR) operating on Boolean inputs (including a Boolean state $s$).
 Individual modules are set to be in either a success or failure state: modules in success states output their logic gate value, while modules in failure states always output \textsc{False}.
-See Appendix \ref{app:synthetic-exp-setup} for hyperparameter details (including proxy objective weighting and GraphQuery $\epsilon$).
+See App. \appref{app:synthetic-exp-setup} for hyperparameter details (including proxy objective weighting and \textsc{GraphQuery} $\epsilon$).

-\textbf{Independent variables.} We examine four variables covering key system and user factors that affect robot and human-robot interaction performance (full settings in Appendix \ref{app:synthetic-exp-setup}).
-We consider three system variables:

-\begin{itemize}[leftmargin=*] \item \textbf{The number of modules $N$ (Sec. \ref{subsec:num-modules}).} The number of modules in a robot policy architecture can vary, ranging from simple modular perception, planning, and control architectures, to more complex modular architectures involving up to 100 modules. \item \textbf{Module redundancy/graph structures $G_M$ (Sec. \ref{subsec:graph-structure}).} Robot policy architectures include both redundant and non-redundant structures (Sec. \ref{sec:problem-formulation}).
+\textbf{Independent variables.} We examine four variables covering key system and user factors that affect robot and human-robot interaction performance (full settings in App. \appref{app:synthetic-exp-setup}).
+We consider three system variables: \begin{itemize}[leftmargin=*] \item \textbf{The number of modules $N$ (Sec. \ref{subsec:num-modules}).} The number of modules in a robot policy architecture can vary, ranging from simple modular perception, planning, and control architectures, to more complex modular architectures involving up to 100 modules. \item \textbf{Module redundancy/graph structures $G_M$ (Sec. \ref{subsec:graph-structure}).} Robot policy architectures include both redundant and non-redundant structures (Sec. \ref{sec:problem-formulation}).
 Different module selectors have different redundancy assumptions based on their proxy objective.
 We consider 4 redundancy structures with varied module types and orderings: fully redundant (all-OR), fully dependent (all-AND), fully redundant followed by fully dependent (OR-then-AND), fully dependent followed by fully redundant (AND-then-OR). \item \textbf{Confidence values $c_i$ (Sec. \ref{subsec:confidence}).} Robot policy architectures can have a diversity of confidence scores across the modules.
 We assign either a high or a low confidence value to each module in $G_M$.
 We additionally treat a module's confidence value as the probability that the module is in a success state. \end{itemize}

 And we consider one user variable:

 \begin{itemize}[leftmargin=*] \item \textbf{Query costs $q_i$ (Sec. \ref{subsec:query-cost}).} The costs of querying for each module in a policy architecture can vary, due to the diversity of feedback types.
 We consider different values of uniform query costs $q_i$ for all modules. \end{itemize}